meg-gutshall/code-talk-requests-frontend/README.md

 This web app is designed to be used within a community of learning developers to create study group topic requests.
 Each topic request consists of a brief idea (similar to a git commit message) and an optional longer description that elaborates on that idea.
 Once submitted, the request is then rendered as a card on a dashboard available for other learners in the community to view and upvote.
 As the topic requests' upvote count increases, it rises in the ranks of popularity and becomes a more likely candidate to be converted into a study session by the community's instructors.

 This repository is the companion to [the backend repo][Code Talk Requests Backend].
-If you're not familiar with Ruby on Rails, I highly recommend that you go check out that `README` as well for usage and installation instructions.
+If you're not familiar with Ruby on Rails, I highly recommend that you go check out that `README` as well for technology installation instructions.

 ## Demo